-Mulu Wongel Church “A” Choir emerged in 1969 out of a group of few passionate members of the Ethiopian Full Gospel Believers’ Church (EFGBC; Amh.: Mulu Wongel) in Addis Ababa who used to sing individually and in few groups.
+Mulu Wongel Church “A” Choir emerged in 1969 from a group of a few passionate members of the Ethiopian Full Gospel Believers’ Church (EFGBC; Amharic: Mulu Wongel) in Addis Ababa, who had previously sung individually and in a few groups.
 It was the Church’s first choir.
-While there were several contributing factors for the inception of the choir, the Araya Family choir had a unique place in motivating and influencing the establishment of this choir.
+While there were several contributing factors to the inception of the choir, the Araya Family Choir played a unique role in motivating and influencing its establishment.

-The founding members of the choir were about ten in number, among them Getachew Mikre, Tsegaye Kabtimer, Zerfnesh Woldetsadik, Menbere Hezekias, Mekdes Belete, Kelem Belete and Yalew Kebede.
-Getachew Mikre was the leader and used to coordinate the overall functions of the choir.
-He also used to accompany the singing of the choir on the accordion, whereas Bayiru Seyoum played the guitar.
-The key songwriters were Legesse Wetro (Prof), Addisu Worku, Yigezu Desta, Ejgayehu Beyene, Tesfaye Woldeyesus, Bitsiat Tirfe, Atalay Alem (Prof) and Almaz Haile.
+The founding members of the choir numbered about ten, among them Getachew Mikre, Tsegaye Kabtimer, Zerfnesh Woldetsadik, Menbere Hezekias, Mekdes Belete, Kelem Belete, and Yalew Kebede.
+Getachew Mikre was the leader and coordinated the overall functions of the choir.
+He also used to accompany the choir’s singing on the accordion, whereas Bayiru Seyoum played the guitar.
+The key songwriters were Legesse Wetro (now Prof.), Addisu Worku, Yigezu Desta, Ejgayehu Beyene, Tesfaye Woldeyesus, Bitsiat Tirfe, Atalay Alem (Prof.), and Almaz Haile.

-In 1970, the choir commenced its service in public at Addis Ababa Mekane Yesus Church and Addis Ababa Adventist Church.
-In addition to worship services in church congregations, the choir also sang in schools, hospitals (e.g., Zewditu Hospital), at wedding ceremonies, funerals and in the stadium.
+In 1970, the choir began its public service at Addis Ababa Mekane Yesus Church and Addis Ababa Adventist Church.
+In addition to worship services in church congregations, the choir also sang in schools, hospitals (e.g., Zewditu Hospital), at wedding ceremonies, funerals, and in the Addis Ababa stadium.
 The Jimma Philadelphia church invited the choir in 1971 to serve at a spiritual conference, and that marked the choir’s first ministry out of Addis.

-In 1971, during the period of Emperor Haile Selassie, the Mulu Wongel Church’s physical operation was closed for the first time.
+In 1971, during the reign of Emperor Haile Selassie, the Mulu Wongel Church’s physical operations were closed for the first time.
 The choir was nevertheless invited to serve in many churches, even in such distant cities as Harar and Dire Dawa in the east and Arba Minch in the south.
-The seizure of power by the DERG military regime in 1974 led to severe persecutions in many parts of the country.
+The seizure of power by the DERG military regime in 1974 led to severe persecution in many parts of the country.
 The atheist government officially closed the Ethiopian Full Gospel Believers’ Church.
 Some members of the choir were imprisoned, but the choir as such was not persecuted.
 Doors opened for the choir to serve in many other denominations.

-Mulu Wongel “A” Choir brought about a paradigm shift in presenting original gospel songs with the Ethiopian national music styles and flavours (“Habesha zema”) during the early stages of its ministry.
-Previously, most hymns presented by evangelical church choirs in Ethiopia used to be translations of foreign works.
+The Mulu Wongel “A” Choir brought about a paradigm shift in presenting original gospel songs with Ethiopian national music styles and flavors (“Habesha zema”) during the early stages of its ministry.
+Previously, most hymns presented by evangelical church choirs in Ethiopia were translations of foreign works.

 Numerous songs of the choir had a high broadcast share in the Christian radio service called Yemisrach Dimts.
-The program was prepared and presented by Dr Nigussie Tefera.
-He underscores that the songs of the choir were not only the hallmarks and emblems of a severely persecuted church, but to many they were also sources of edification, admonition and spiritual awakening (Nigussie Tefera, Introduction to the choir’s DVD Kemotim yadinal, 2018 [cf. Discography below]).
+The program was prepared and presented by Dr. Nigussie Tefera.
+He underscores that the songs of the choir were not only the hallmarks and emblems of a severely persecuted church, but to many they were also sources of edification, admonition, and spiritual awakening.

 Albums